Georgakopoulos-Soares-lab/G4Hunter-Companion/README.md

 ## How to Cite

-If you use G4Hunter-Companion in your research, please cite the following publications:
+If you use G4Hunter-Companion in your research, cite the original work:

 ### Original G4Hunter Algorithm
 **Bedrat, A., Lacroix, L., & Mergny, J. L.** (2016).
 Re-evaluation of G-quadruplex propensity with G4Hunter. *Nucleic Acids Research*, 44(4), 1746-1759. [https://doi.org/10.1093/nar/gkw006](https://doi.org/10.1093/nar/gkw006)

 ### G4Hunter-Companion Publications

+Also you could cite either of the following publications that describe the G4Hunter-Companion tool and its applications:

 **Chantzi, N., Liew, S. W., Wijaya, A., Chan, C., Mouratidis, I., Amaral, E. O. S., ... & Georgakopoulos-Soares, I.** (2025).
 Landscape and mutational dynamics of G-quadruplexes in the complete human genome and in haplotypes of diverse ancestry. *bioRxiv*, 2025.06.17.660256. [https://doi.org/10.1101/2025.06.17.660256](https://doi.org/10.1101/2025.06.17.660256)